Exercise 3: Page Templates with PHP Includes

 - See the How to Create a Web Page Template Using PHP Includes tutorial.

-In this exercise you will follow the directions in the How to Create a Web Page Template Using PHP Includes tutorial to create a template that uses three PHP include files for a head, navigation bar, and foot.
+In this exercise you will, generally, follow the directions in the How to Create a Web Page Template Using PHP Includes tutorial to create a template that uses three PHP include files for a head, navigation bar, and foot.
+Note that the exercise requires more than just following the tutorial.
 The mantra for working with include files, and for this exercise, is "work backwards."
 In other words, code the entire page and CSS, upload, test, and validate — and then, after you have fixed all errors, split the file into included files.

 You should read through the entire tutorial, and through this exercise, before you begin to do it.